Architecture of the London Borough of Croydon: Recent developments

 Another recently built building is East Croydon station, one of the busiest in Greater London.
 The present East Croydon station building was opened on 19 August 1992.
 It consists of a large steel and glass frame suspended from a lightweight steel structure that straddles the track and platforms to a much greater extent than was possible with its Victorian predecessor.
 Four steel ladder masts anchor the glass box and the whole gives the impression of a suspension bridge that stretches into the distance.
 External canopies cover the entrances, a cafes open-air seating area and the approaches to the tram station.
 440 m² of glass were used in the roof and 800 m² for the wall glazing.
 The architects were Alan Brookes Associates, who also made the close by NLA Tower, and the structural engineers YRM Anthony Hunt Associates.

 Being a key destination in the south for entertainment, Croydon recently opened the Croydon Grants.
 The Grants, towering over Surrey Street Market and in the shadow of the Croydon Clocktower.
 Inside the main attraction is a 10-screen Vue cinema, which was formerly a Warner Village.
 Although there are many other attractions, including a Reflex 80's Bar, Virgin Active, Nandos, Tiger Tiger and Lloyds No.1 Bar.
 The building is situated on five floors, with the top two being used by the cinema.

 Future developments

 Further new projects are planned for the city under the Croydon Vision 2020 regeneration plan.
 Croydon's ambition to become "London's Third City" is a result of increased investment in the town and has led to some of South London's most ambitious non-residential schemes in the past ten years.
 Plans include the construction of a new shopping centre to replace St George's Walk and older properties on George Street.
-The proposed redevelopment of Park Place by Minerva and Lend Lease will create a one million square foot destination with over 130 shops, cafes and restaurants, anchored by a new department store which the council hopes will be John Lewis.
-Other tennents interested include Habitat, Borders and Gap.
-Improvements will see Queen's Gardens completely remodelled, together with the construction of a fully integrated public transport hub to include a new bus interchange and tram stop.
-The building of Park Place will create Europe's largest covered retail area.